-Our MICAP Impact Assessments have been designed in concert with our MICAP Reviews.
+Our MICAP Impact Scores have been designed in concert with our MICAP Reviews.
 They focus on seven key aspects to assess their likelihood of having an impact on the investment.

 Our proprietary scoring system is based on a completely objective assessment of a Manager’s responses to our due diligence questionnaire.
 The Manager’s responses combine to produce seven Impact Scores.
 The seven impacts we assess are Portfolio Strategy, Financial Security, Exit Strategy, Liquidity, HMRC Clearance, Regulatory Status and Manager Operations & Experience, each scored from zero to eight.
 A lower score represents an area that is likely to have a low impact on the investment, a high score represents an area that is likely to have a higher impact on the investment.